-- Student Health Center doctor and nurse; 455-0515 - Mental Health Office counselor; 455-0211 - Veterans Resource Center psychologist; 455-0274 - Domestic Violence Action Center advocate; 260-7839
+- Title IX Confidential Advocate, 348-0432 - Student Health Center doctor and nurse: 455-0515 - Mental Health Office counselor; 455-0652 - Veterans Resource Center psychologist; 455-0274

 Leeward CC Campus Security will record all campus incident reports in the Campus Security Office and disseminated to the Chancellor's office and to the VCAS office.
 Incident reports involving students are distributed to the Dean of Student Services for review and potential action via the student judiciary process.
 Incident reports involving employees of the College are distributed to the Human Resources Office for review and appropriate action.
 The Campus Security Office will conduct investigations to determine case circumstance when deemed appropriate.
 Additional information discovered through the investigation process is forwarded to the appropriate administrative offices or College Administration as warranted.